-The Ladies' Gallery Women and men sit apart as in all traditional synagogues.
+The Ladies' Gallery

+Women and men sit apart during services.
 Our Ladies' Gallery offers the best view in the house.
 Our Books Examine the book shelves and you will find versions of the siddur, the daily prayer book, chumash, a printed version of the Torah and machzor for festival prayers.
-These books tend to have Hebrew on the right side with the English translation on the left and, below, commentaries interpreting the text.
+These books tend to have Hebrew on the right side with English on the left.
+Hebrew is written from right to left in horizontal lines